 Prior to joining CEG, Elisa gained experience in the field of competition economics at another consultancy, where she advised on cartel damage claims.
 During an earlier internship at the Centre for European Economic Research, she applied her econometric skills to questions in the field of public finance.

 Elisa holds a Master’s degree from the University of Münster and a Bachelor’s degree from the University of Mannheim.

 She is native in German, fluent in English, and has good communication skills in French.

-Elisa provides on-going support for several agri-businesses in their follow-on damage claims arising from the German pesticides cartel and for the Veolia Suez and Wolseley Claimants against the truck manufacturers in front of the UK’s Competition Appeal Tribunal.
-Previously, she was involved in the support of German retailer Metro in the context of the sale of its B2C chain.
+Elisa provides on-going contributions to follow-on damage claims arising from the German pesticides cartel for several landowners and agribusinesses.
+Previously, she applied her economic knowledge to support the damages claim of the Veolia Suez and Wolseley claimants against the truck manufacturers in front of the UK’s Competition Appeal Tribunal.
+She was also involved in the support of a large German food retailer in the context of the sale of its B2C chain.
 Further, she has provided support to a major German car manufacturer in follow-on cartel damage claims concerning RoRo shipping.